thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-coding.md

 *Hide Unfinished Functionality* is probably **the most straightforward practice to adopt**.
 It is perfectly acceptable to have unfinished functionality sitting in production.
 It may even be behind a publicly accessible URL as long as it is not discoverable by the users and cannot be misused by malicious actors (e.g. to gain access to the system or learn valuable information about the system).
 Most of the time we do not need fancy feature toggling to hide unfinished functionality.

 For instance, if we are developing a new screen for our User Interface.
-As long as we haven't finished that screen, we do not add a menu entry to the navigation.
+As long as we have not finished that screen, we do not add a menu entry to the navigation.
 We only add this at the end, when the screen is completely done.
 We could say that adding the menu item is kind of flipping a toggle.

 The same is true for extending backends.
-If we are adding new backend service, we do not add consumers as long as the backend is not yet finished.
+If we are adding a new backend service, we do not add consumers as long as the backend is not yet finished.
 Or for adding new API endpoints.
 Simply do not document the endpoint as long as the endpoint is not ready.

 Of course, this is not always possible.
 Sometimes we have to modify a widget inside an existing screen.
 Or we have to change the behaviour of an existing backend service.
 This is when *Feature Toggles* are required.